Tribute to Irène Savignon, née Valachs

 Portrait of Irène Savignon, 2013. © Shoah Memorial/photo Michel Isaac

 Irène is an only child.
-Her world of pampered children collapses when her parents are arrested and interned in Drancy on September 14, 1942, while Irene is in summer camp.
-She returns to Paris without finding neither family nor friends.
-She then testifies to her wandering for several weeks in the streets of Paris, then helped by a few people, she was alternately housed in family or religious houses, until the liberation.
-On several occasions, she herself will help families to hide in particular in the region of Charente.
+Her world of pampered children collapses when her parents are arrested and interned in Drancy on 14 September 1942, while Irene is at summer camp.
+She returns to Paris without finding family or friends.
+She then testifies to her wandering for several weeks in the streets of Paris, then helped by a few people, she was alternately housed in boarding houses or religious, until liberation.
+On several occasions, she herself helped families to hide in particular in the region of Charente.

-In 2002, she became general secretary of the Association Hidden Children, which she leads with passion and dedication, until 2008, date of the dissolution of the association.
-A tireless activist for memory, she has never stopped testifying in front of schoolchildren at the Shoah Memorial, particularly in Sarah’s Attic and also everywhere in France.
+In 2002, she became general secretary of the Association Enfants cachés, which she led with passion and dedication until 2008, when the association was dissolved.
+A tireless activist for memory, she never stopped testifying before schoolchildren at the Shoah Memorial, especially in Sarah’s Attic and also throughout France.

-Irène at the Lycée Hélène Boucher in the 12th arrondissement of Paris, 1940 1st row, seated, 2nd right. © Memorial of the Shoah/coll.
+Irène at the Hélène Boucher High School in the 12th arrondissement of Paris, 1940 1st row, seated, 2nd right. © Shoah Memorial/coll.
 Irène Savignon

 She passed away on December 19, 2022 at the age of 96.

-The Shoah Memorial and all its teams extend their most sincere condolences to his children, grandchildren and loved ones.
+The Shoah Memorial and all its staff extend their deepest condolences to his children, grandchildren and loved ones.